jennyknuth/landlabWiki/Build-a-Model.md

 1. Import the libraries and functions you need
 ++++++++++++++++++++++++++++++++++++++++++++++

-Landlab handles a lot like numpy, and like numpy you’ll need to import the various libraries and functions that you’ll want to use.
+Landlab handles a lot like NumPy, and like NumPy you’ll need to import the various libraries and functions that you’ll want to use.
 At the very least, we suspect you’ll need from outside Landlab:

-* *numpy* itself
+* *NumPy* itself
-* rudimentary pylab plotting routines: *plot*, *show*, *figure*
+* rudimentary Pylab plotting routines: *plot*, *show*, *figure*

 Also useful can be: